DominikSchmidtlein/CodeChallenges/Java/SYSC3303/Assign1/README.txt

 throws an exception and quits.

 INSTRUCTIONS
-1. Open/make a single project with the Host, Server and Client as files.
+1. Open the Assign1 folder as a project or, if that doesn't work, make one project with the Host, Server and Client as files.
 2. Run the Host.
 3. Run the Server.
 4. Run the Client